SimpleControllers/GCConfig-SimpleControllers/README.md

 # GCConfig-SimpleControllers
 Make Software Modifications to your Gamecube Controller!

-This code utalizes the Nicohood Library: https://github.com/NicoHood/Nintendo
+This code utilizes the Nicohood Library: https://github.com/NicoHood/Nintendo

 Tutorial on how to build: https://goo.gl/XCaJDH